Our culture worships entrepreneurs, go-getters, self-starters, and hustlers. At some point we even decided that being a disruptor is a good thing.

 - Leader is unwilling to ask for or accept help, and there is no succession plan

-- Support people (advisors, staff, Board members, etc.) are chosen primarily based on their loyalty to the leader instead of for their skills, knowledge, and experience
+- Support people (advisors, staff, board members) are chosen primarily based on their loyalty to the leader

 - Organizational focus is more on serving the leader than the mission

-If a few of these things are ringing bells for you, it’s possible you’re in an organization suffering from leadership dysfunction.
+If any of these are ringing bells for you, it’s possible you’re in an organization suffering from leadership dysfunction.
 But if the fire alarms are shrieking, you could be experiencing the effects of Founder’s Syndrome.

 The key to fixing Founder’s Syndrome lies within the founder or leader.
 Will this person be able to recognize what’s happening, accept their role in it, and be willing to make changes?